 Three different companies were responsible for a massive explosion that rocked a factory near Corrigan, TX.
-The plant owners, the suppression system company, and the air filtration manufacturer were all found legally at-fault for the severe burns our client suffered after the blast.
+The plant owners, the suppression system company, and the air filtration manufacturer were all found legally at fault for the severe burns our client suffered after the blast.
 The explosion also killed two other workers and left our client in need of multiple surgeries.
-The jury awarded him $39 million for his damages.
+The jury awarded our client $39 million.

 $171 Million Awarded in Confidential Settlements After a Massive Factory Fire

-Finally, our attorneys developed a case that proved the fire was the employer's fault.
-They finally took their workers' claims seriously, settling with all of them for a total of $171 million.
+Finally, our factory burn attorneys developed a case that proved the fire was the employer's fault.
+They finally took their workers' claims seriously, settling for $171 million.
 Thanks to our guidance and resources, we compelled one of the largest companies in the world to take worker safety seriously and do the right thing by our clients.

 See for yourself what plant and refinery workers think about their experience with us!

 “I was able to actually witness them in court.
 They went in there like straight bulldogs, and they won.
 They’re unstoppable!
 They definitely have the experience you need.
 They're fighting for these little people that can’t handle themselves when a giant comes.
 Almost like the David and Goliath.
 It’s amazing thing to see.
 I would recommend them to anybody, I mean anybody.
 When they say Super Lawyers, that's what they mean.” - Shawn Thomas